 There are two candidate tree models.
 A single tree was built and had an AUC against the test set of 0.8443.
-A boosted tree had an AUC of 0.8991.
+A random forest had an AUC of 0.8785.
 The ROC curves are below, with the single tree first.

 The single tree has the advantage of being easy to interpret.
 When making predictions for future applicants, a series of if/then statements will lead directly to a recommendation.
 It is also clear how the predictor variables relate to the outcome.
-The boosted tree is opaque, the predictor variables are put in and a prediction comes out.
+The random forest is opaque, the predictor variables are put in and a prediction comes out.

 Because our goal is to make good predictions, interpretation is less important.
-As a result, I recommend choosing the model with the better predictive ability, the boosted tree.
+As a result, I recommend choosing the model with the better predictive ability, the random forest.